smartinternz02/SPS-9839-Fleet-vehicles-Monitoring-and-Management-/README.md

 - A basic front end web application is developed based on Bootstrap Style embedding HTML, CSS.
 - The backend Application is powered by Python Flask micro web framework.
 - MySQL database is used to store the database.
 REST API framework is used to retrieve and send information from Application to Database.
+- Application is containerized using Docker and Docker images of Application is tested remotely and locally.
+- Using CLI Cloud Foundry the Docker image could be deployed on the Tanzu service.
-- The final app is hosted on VMware Tanzu Application service and can be accessed a universal URL
+- The final app is hosted on VMware Tanzu Application service and can be accessed a universal URL.